OpenCLIM/udm-flood-workflow/README.md

-authentication headers based on environment variables `DAFNI_SERVICE_ACCOUNT_USERNAME` and `DANFI_SERVICE_ACCOUNT_PASSWORD`. `parameter_sets.py` contains a function for generating parameter sets for each of the 5 SSPs, based on a given workflow ID, using the jinja2 template. `upload.py` combines these functions to upload the workflow and parameter sets into a new version.
-It is possible to specify a version message and parent workflow at the beginning of `upload.py`.
+authentication headers based on environment variables `DAFNI_SERVICE_ACCOUNT_USERNAME` and `DANFI_SERVICE_ACCOUNT_PASSWORD`. `parameter_sets.py` contains a function for generating parameter sets for each of the 5 SSPs, based on a given workflow ID, using the jinja2 template. `upload.py` combines these functions to upload the workflow and parameter sets onto DAFNI.
 If any errors occur when uploading parameter sets, the created workflow is deleted.

 ## Usage
 `python upload.py`